flottflyt/plan-a-trip-to-mars/README.md

 If the rocket missed a bit on the timing of the transfer orbit and is on Mars's orbit, but some distance behind, how would you adjust its velocity so that it overtakes Mars?
 Explain.

+### 6

+A rocket sits on a circular path, when a sudden impact in the radial direction sends it on a parabolic path.
+Find the velocity needed, and the closest point the rocket will come to the object it originally orbited.